IPTV vs Spectrum Cable: Full 2026 Comparison for US Households

 - Conventional billing, in-person support, and the Spectrum TV app for owned devices.

-Where IPTV Americans wins
+Where IPTV Americans beats Spectrum

 - List the exact channels and games you watch and confirm each is covered before cancelling Spectrum.